Viton vs. Buna O-rings: Which Is the Better Option?

 What Is a Viton Material?

-Viton is a proprietary elastomer designed on a fluorocarbon base by DuPont in the 1950s.
+Viton is a proprietary elastomer designed on a fluorocarbon base by DuPont, now Chemours, in the 1950s.
 It is a specialized synthetic rubber that is meant for high-temperature applications.
-Viton is a trademarked name, and the scientific name for this unique rubber is Vinylidienefluoridehexafluropropylene, shortened to FKM.
+Viton is a trademarked name, and the scientific name for this unique rubber is Fluoroelastomer, shortened to FKM.

 As the rubber is designed for high-temperature applications, Viton seals and o-rings are an excellent fit for car engines and other heavy machinery.